cloudtruth/argocd-cloudtruth-plugin/pkg/cloudtruth/docs/ParameterTimelineEntryEnvironment.md

 ### NewParameterTimelineEntryEnvironment

-`func NewParameterTimelineEntryEnvironment(id string, name string, override bool, ) *ParameterTimelineEntryEnvironment`
+`func NewParameterTimelineEntryEnvironment(environmentId NullableString, name string, override bool, ) *ParameterTimelineEntryEnvironment`

 NewParameterTimelineEntryEnvironment instantiates a new ParameterTimelineEntryEnvironment object This constructor will assign default values to properties that have it defined,